Scholarships and Awards

 Hometown: Woodbridge, Va.

-Professional/ student organizations: Men's Club Basketball at Virginia Tech, President
+Professional/ student organizations: ECE Ambassadors, President of Men's Club Basketball at Virginia Tech, Tutor in the ECE Department

 Advice: Get involved on campus right away.
 There are so many organizations and clubs here, and there is definitely one that is a great fit for each person that comes here.
 Stick with engineering, it will definitely be worth it when searching for internship and co-op opportunities!
 Manage your time, and you'll have a great experience.